- Messages

 I was wondering though - can you keep a firearm in a saftey deposit box?
 Just rent one out for personal use, and store a range gun there.
 With the cost of ammo today, a stop at the bank is usually necessary before range time anyway.

-Wouldn't matter to me.I am curious as to how your employer would know what is or isn't in your car..
+How would they know what is or isn't in your box...